united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/administration/access-services-from-outside-cluster.md

 microservice to anyone that has access to the host IP address, you can forward the port to your local machine.

+{{% notice warning %}}
+Port forwarding can be unstable, especially if the connection to the cluster is slow.
+If you are experiencing issues, try to create a LoadBalancer service instead.
+{{% /notice %}}

 1. Execute the following command to list the services and note the name of the one you want to port-forward and the internal port that it use.
    ```bash